medooxa976/HP-15t-dw200-Hackintosh/README.md

 	•	AirDrop: Currently not working.
 This is the only known non-working feature.

-Overall Result
-14 / 15 features working 🟢 Fully functional for daily macOS use 🔴 AirDrop is the only known issue This EFI is provided as a reference for users with the same or similar hardware configuration.
+This EFI is provided as a reference for users with the same or similar hardware configuration.
 IMPORTANT: Before using this EFI, generate your own SMBIOS values.
 Do not use the included Serial Number, MLB, ROM, or System UUID.